 Between 25th and 28th Avenues NE, NE 77th Street was unpaved.
 This was fine in Seattle’s “dry season” of July and August, but for much of the rest of the year NE 77th Street had standing water and residents had to park their cars at a distance or risk getting mired in the muck.
 No one seemed to realize that NE 77th Street was literally floating on the surface of a peat bog, despite the fact that the area had earlier been referred to as Big Pond (or) Ravenna Swamp.
-The houses were not hooked up to a sewer line.
+The houses were on septic system, not hooked up to a sewer line.

-In the late 1940’s, after World War Two, the City of Seattle engineers did not realize the entire area was a peat bog, and when water was pumped out of the sewer-line trenches, it resulted in the collapse of the soil and the sinking of houses.
+The City of Seattle engineers did not realize that the entire area was a peat bog.
+When water was pumped out of the sewer-line trenches along 25th Ave NE, it resulted in the collapse of the soil and the sinking of houses which had been built in the 1920s-1930s on what is now Dahl field.
 Some of the houses slid off of their foundations, split in half and were a complete loss.